opendistro/for-elasticsearch-docs/docs/async/security.md

 # Asynchronous search security

 You can use the security plugin with asynchronous searches to limit non-admin users to specific actions.
-For example, you might want some users to only be able to submit or delete asynchronous searches, while others to only view its results.
+For example, you might want some users to only be able to submit or delete asynchronous searches, while you might want others to only view the results.

 All asynchronous search indices are protected as system indices.
-Only a super admin user or an admin user with a TLS certificate can access system indices.
+Only a super admin user or an admin user with a Transport Layer Security (TLS) certificate can access system indices.
 For more information, see [System indices](../../security/configuration/system-indices/).

 ## Basic permissions

-As an admin user, you can use the security plugin to assign specific permissions to users based on which APIs they need access to.
-For a list of supported APIs, see [Asynchronous Search](../).
+As an admin user, you can use the security plugin to assign specific permissions to users based on which API operations they need access to.
+For a list of supported APIs operations, see [Asynchronous search](../).

 The security plugin has two built-in roles that cover most asynchronous search use cases: `asynchronous_search_full_access` and `asynchronous_search_read_access`.
 For descriptions of each, see [Predefined roles](../../security/access-control/users-roles/#predefined-roles).